YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 With the above issues in mind, we set out with a few main goals:

-1. Accurately display the airspace boundaries for air traffic controllers without making the map look like a mess
+1. Accurately display the airspace boundaries for connected air traffic controllers
 2. Store the airspace boundaries in a centralized, and publicly accessible source, maintained by the community
 3. Build a somewhat modern user interface

 ### The desktop application

 We decided to make AccuMap a desktop application, as it's something most VAT-Spy users were familiar with.
-That was it really, we didn't have any other reasons.

 None of us had any experience in writing desktop applications at the time, only basic HTML, CSS, and JavaScript.
 With these skills in our toolbox, we decided to use [Electron](https://www.electronjs.org).
-(As I write this, I keep wondering why we didn't just make it a web app...)
+(As I write this, I keep asking myself why we didn't just make it a web app...)

 At the time, we weren't familiar with popular UI frameworks such as Angular, and React, so we used the tools we were familiar with, and basically built our own UI framework without realizing it!
 (It wasn't great...)